jamie2210/CI_MS3_RR/README.md

 ![Contact](documentation/images/features/contact.png)

 ### Errors
-- Specific error page returned depening on the error
+- Specific error page returned depending on the error
 - User stories covered: 15

 ![Errors](documentation/images/features/errors.png)

 ### Delete Modals
-- Defenisve programming has been used to avoid accidental deletions
+- Defensive programming has been used to avoid accidental deletions
-- Anything with a delete option will have a modal pop up confirming the the delte is intended.
+- Anything with a delete option will have a modal pop up confirming the delete is intended.
 - User stories covered: 12

 ![Delete](documentation/images/features/delete.png)